 Tips about Healthcare Translations and Legal Compliance

-First, there are of course the legal reasons why certain communications must be translated.
+First, there are of course the legal reasons why certain healthcare communications must be translated.

-- Section 1557 Mandates healthcare translations for CMS.
+- Section 1557 Mandates healthcare translations for the Centers for Medicaid and Medicare Services (CMS).
 By extension of existing Language Access Laws already in place, any healthcare provider that is looking to provide services to Medicare or Medicaid recipients are tasked with planning the provision of language access services.
 Read about how your organization needs help with developing a Language Access plan for Section 1557.

 - Marketing of your product internationally requires translation of content.
 If you want to expand internationally and sell your product on the global market, you are going to need to translate that collateral that you produce in order to achieve the ROI you expect on the International market.
 To communicate effectively in those markets, you need the confidence that the translation is both relevant to the consumer or patient, backed by industry professionals that know what works and may not work.
 Doing it right the first time in a highly regulated industry starts with picking the right team for the job.